buildanetwork/azure-data-engineering/Batch Data Ingestion with Data Factory.md

 ## Python script to send data to the Event Hub

 You can use this code to upload data from the coincap API to Azure Data Lake.
 This script processes the json received from the API and appends the runtime timestamp after converting epochs to the ISO 8601 format.
 Note: A JSON array is uploaded to the container.
+You will need to crea

 ```
 {